Charli3-Official/charli3-push-oracle-sdk/README.md

 This guide walks you through the steps to deploy an oracle on the Cardano blockchain using Python.

+## Prepare binary file (if it is updated)

+Binary executable is packed into .zip archive and stored at `binary/serialized.zip`.
+If the oracle validator is changed, you need to update this file: either download it from release [assets](https://github.com/Charli3-Official/charli3-oracle-prototype/releases), or manually build & pack `cabal build serialized && zip -j serialized.zip $(cabal list-bin serialized)`.

 ## Create the configuration file
 Create a oracle_deploy.yml file in the root directory of the project.
 This file contains the configuration needed to deploy the oracle.
 Fill it with your specific values.